-What Visitors Can Buy at Duty Free Shops on the Canadian / US Border
+What Visitors Can Buy at Duty-Free Shops on the Canadian Border

-Many duty free shops also have food courts, travel centres, business services, including faxes, telephones, photocopiers and telecommunication ports for laptop computers.
+Many duty-free shops also have food courts, travel centers, business services, including faxes, telephones, photocopiers and telecommunication ports for laptop computers.

 Personal Allowances for Americans Traveling to Canada